Ankle Replacement Surgery

-You may need to rearrange your living arrangements as you recover because you’ll need to use crutches for several weeks.
+You may need to change your living arrangements as you recover because you’ll need to use crutches for several weeks.
 Have someone available to drive you home from the hospital.

 You’ll need to avoid food and drink after midnight the night before your procedure.

 Your healthcare provider can help explain the details of your particular surgery.
 An orthopedic surgeon will perform your ankle replacement helped by a team of specialized healthcare providers.
 The whole operation may take a few hours.
 In general, you can expect the following:

 - You'll probably have general anesthesia, which will make you sleep so that you feel no pain or discomfort during the procedure.

 - A healthcare professional will carefully monitor your vital signs, like your heart rate and blood pressure, during the operation.

 - After cleaning the affected area, your surgeon will make an incision through the skin and muscle of your ankle, and possibly another one on your foot.

 - Your surgeon will remove the damaged portions of your tibia and talus.